raspberrypilearning/rpi-wire-loop-game-scratch/en/step_4.md

 --- task ---

 Take the long, wrapped set of pipe cleaners and bend them into an interesting shape.
 Thread the wire loop you made onto the long wire.
-Then, use Plasticine or BluTack to attach the ends of the wire to a suitable base.
+Then, use Plasticine or BluTack to attach the ends of the long wire to a suitable base.
 ![The long wire made from pipe cleaners bent into shape with a suspended wire loop hanging from the middle.](images/wire-loop-game-unwired.jpg)

 --- /task ---